davisRoman/git_dag/intro_to_the_dag.md

 * d1c6fcd (master) initial commit
 ```

 - Let's switch back to our master branch.
 The master branch is generally shared among all developers in our organization.
-We don't want to introduce bugs otherwise we'll end up getting in everyones way.
+We don't want to introduce bugs otherwise we'll end up getting in everyone's way.

 > If you let this happen, it won't be a good day for you!